-In addition to these prerequisite language requirements, students in any of the five areas may be asked to study other languages.
-When warranted by the student's program, a language substitution may be made with the approval of the student's advisor and the director of the PhD Program.
+When warranted by the student's program, language substitutions may be made with the approval of the student's advisor and the director of the ThD program.
+Some departments allow up to 6 hours of language requirements to count toward the field of study.

-Schedule of Meeting Language Proficiency Requirements.
-All language prerequisites should be completed before entrance.
-If that is not possible, a student may be required to take a reduced load in order to meet these prerequisites.

-Language prerequisites should be met by the end of the third consecutive semester (including summer).
-Students who fail to meet this schedule take no further regular course work until all the language prerequisites are met.

-Because of the amount of study and the length of time usually required in developing prerequisite-level skill in languages, the PhD-ThD Committee may require applicants to clear all the language prerequisites prior to admission.
+Schedule of Meeting Language Requirements.
+All language requirements should be completed before entrance.
+If that is not possible, a student may be required to take a reduced load in order to meet these requirements.
+Language requirements should be met by the end of the third consecutive semester (including summer).
+Students who fail to meet this schedule take no further regular course work until all the language requirements are met.
+Because of the amount of study and the length of time usually required in developing skill in languages, the PhD-ThD Committee may require applicants to clear all the language requirements prior to admission.